UniMath/agda-unimath/src/metric-spaces/bounded-distance-decompositions-of-metric-spaces.lagda.md

   {l1 l2 : Level} (A : Metric-Space l1 l2)
   where

-  equiv-type-total-sum-bounded-distance-components-Metric-Space :
+  equiv-type-bounded-distance-decomposition-Metric-Space :
-    type-total-sum-bounded-distance-components-Metric-Space A ≃
+    type-bounded-distance-decomposition-Metric-Space A ≃
     type-Metric-Space A
-  equiv-type-total-sum-bounded-distance-components-Metric-Space =
+  equiv-type-bounded-distance-decomposition-Metric-Space =
     Σ-decomposition-is-in-equivalence-class-set-quotient
       ( equivalence-relation-bounded-dist-Metric-Space A)

-  map-equiv-total-sum-bounded-distance-components-Metric-Space :
+  map-equiv-bounded-distance-decomposition-Metric-Space :
     type-function-Metric-Space
-      ( total-sum-bounded-distance-components-Metric-Space A)
+      ( bounded-distance-decomposition-Metric-Space A)
       ( A)
-  map-equiv-total-sum-bounded-distance-components-Metric-Space =
+  map-equiv-bounded-distance-decomposition-Metric-Space =
     map-equiv
-      ( equiv-type-total-sum-bounded-distance-components-Metric-Space)
+      ( equiv-type-bounded-distance-decomposition-Metric-Space)
 ```

 #### The equivalence between a metric space and its bounded distance decomposition is an isometry